sara-nl/singularity-course/run-docker.md

 ### <a name="check-docker"></a> 2.
 Check the docker installation

-* Run the following commands in a terminal.
+* Getting started: Run the following commands in a terminal

     ```sh
     docker --version